 2024 – 2025 – The System Turns on Itself

-In July 2024, the NSW Minister for Customer Service and Digital Government appointed The Hon Alan Robertson AM SC, former Federal Court judge, to lead a Special Inquiry under section 82 of the Government Sector Employment Act 2013 into the State Insurance Regulatory Authority (SIRA).
+In July 2024, the NSW Minister for Customer Service and Digital Government appointed The Hon Alan Robertson AM SC, a former Federal Court judge, to lead a Special Inquiry under section 82 of the Government Sector Employment Act 2013 into the State Insurance Regulatory Authority (SIRA).

 Robertson delivered his report on 6 December 2024, identifying governance and complaint-handling failures later described in Parliament as “defective administration.”